 About The Event

-As many teams are not able to travel to the IYPT 2021 in Georgia, we provide an online alternative to compete virtually.
+As many teams are not able to travel to the IYPT 2022 in Romania, we provide an online alternative to compete virtually.

 Online in the IYPT CC

 29 July — 1 August

 Join meeting, enable camera, activate screen sharing

 Welcome and tournament draw